rybafish/rybafish.github.io/tips.md

 ### SQL Console
-Warning: might be dangerous as it can leave hanging statements affecting the system operations, so pay attention to that.

 * when you start statement as "select top NNN" result limit will be automaticaly adjusted for this execution, no configuration change requred
 * ctrl+up/ctrl+down moves current line